The Role of the Expert in Advocacy

 The report is the expert’s first contribution to the advancement of the case and a report that does not advance the case may never be seen again.
 Here it helps to remember that the report should be directed towards the tribunal, and its function is not to advocate client-side assumptions or the preferred counterfactual scenario, but to put forward the expert’s opinions and engage the tribunal so that it sees that they are fair and reasonable, correct in the circumstances and should be preferred to those of the expert on the other side.
 There are other ‘consumers’ of the report, including the other side and their expert, but they are not the primary focus.

-- Should ‘profit’ be measured before or after tax (PBT or PAT), ‘gross’ or ‘net’ profit, or some other common measure such as operating profit or EBITDA?
+- Should ‘profit’ be measured before or after tax (PBT or PAT), ‘gross’ or ‘net’ profit, or some other common measure such as operating profit or earnings before interest, taxes, depreciation and amortisation?

 - Should ‘profit’ include or exclude changes of accounting policy or procedures between the date of sale of the business and date of measurement for the purposes of the additional payments?

-- Could ‘profit’ include non-cash amount earned from a related party transaction where payment was guaranteed by the assignment of a receivable, being the further payment to be made by the acquiring company?
+- Could ‘profit’ include non-cash amounts earned from a related party (to the seller) transaction where future payment to the company was guaranteed by the assignment of a receivable, being the further payment to be made by the acquiring company?

 Words are dangerous things: the expert’s choice of words can enhance authority and credibility or land him or her in hot water when it comes to cross-examination.
 For this reason, qualifiers and superlatives are generally best avoided, and the expert is advised to maintain a dispassionate, balanced and neutral tone.
 Precision in terminology must be adhered to especially where technical terms and terms that also have an everyday meaning that may, or may not, accord with that technical meaning are used, and where those terms may have multiple meanings.
-The aforementioned discussion of ‘profit’ is relevant here, but everyday terms such as ‘risk’ and ‘discount’ (to use examples from the corresponding chapter in the first edition) betray technical meanings distinct from their everyday usage.
+The aforementioned discussion of ‘profit’ is relevant here, but everyday terms such as ‘risk’ and ‘discount’ betray technical meanings distinct from their everyday usage.

 If words are dangerous, numbers and graphics can be more so.
 There can be considerable benefit in providing visual aids in an expert’s report, providing the report takes the time to explain the purpose of the diagram and the conclusions to be drawn from it, neither of which will be obvious to the untrained reader.
 However, not all complexities can or should be simplified, and there is a danger with oversimplification.
 Part of the expert’s role must be to make the tribunal aware of the true complexity of an issue and to equip the arbitrators to deal with it properly.
 Oversimplification, particularly the sort of ‘circles, and arrows and a paragraph on the back of each one explaining what each one was’ approach can raise the issue of impartiality, where necessary issues are hidden behind an inauthentic stated goal of making ‘things palatable’ for the tribunal.